-E. coli is a type of bacteria that normally lives inside our intestines, where it helps the body break down and digest the food we eat.
+E. coli is a type of bacteria that normally lives in the intestines, where it helps the body break down and digest the food we eat.
 But certain types (or strains) of E. coli are infectious and spread through contaminated food or water, or from other infected people or animals.

-Infections due to Escherichia coli bacteria can cause severe, bloody diarrhea.
+Infections due to E. coli (Escherichia coli) bacteria can cause severe, bloody diarrhea.
 Some cases can lead to serious health problems.
-Fortunately, most healthy people who get the infection don't develop serious problems and recover on their own without needing treatment.
+Fortunately, most healthy people who get an infection don't develop serious problems and recover on their own without treatment.

 How Do E. Coli Infections Happen?

-Most often, E. coli infections happen when someone eats food containing the bacteria.
+Most often, E. coli spreads when someone eats food that contains the bacteria.
 At-risk foods include:

-- undercooked ground beef (such as in hamburgers that are pink inside)
+- undercooked ground beef (such as in hamburgers)

 - unpasteurized dairy or juice products

 The bacteria also can spread from person to person on unwashed hands and surfaces, by swimming in contaminated water, and from touching animals at farms or petting zoos.

 What Are the Signs of an E. Coli Infection?

 Some types of E. coli bacteria make a toxin (a poisonous substance) that can damage the lining of the small intestine.
 This can lead to bad stomach cramps, vomiting, and diarrhea (often with blood in it).
 When that happens, people can get dehydrated.